The Vertical Options section of the Configuration dialog controls options for the display of elevation data.

 The Hill Shading Highlight from Direct Light setting is used to display a whitened highlight area in terrain areas that are getting direct sunlight based on the lighting angle selected.
 The slider controls the amount of whitening highlight applied to those direct sunlight areas.

 To enable the display of water on elevation data sets, check the Show Water On Elevation Data option.
-This setting is separate from the 3D water display, and only shows as a pixel tint in elevation datasets and texture mapped images.

 The Water Transparency controls the clarity of displayed water if configured to display water.
 Clearer water shows more underlying relief to show through, while opaque water allows none.